Jewel in the Palace

 Starring Lee Young-ae in the title role, it tells the tale of an orphaned kitchen cook who went on to become the King's first female physician.
 In a time when women held little influence in society, young apprentice cook Jang-geum strives to learn the secrets of Korean cooking and medicine to cure the King of his various ailments.
-It is based on the true story of Jang-geum, the first female royal physician of the Joseon Dynasty.
+It is based on the true story of Jang-geum, the first female royal physician of the Joseon period.
 The main themes are her perseverance and the portrayal of traditional Korean culture, including Korean royal court cuisine and traditional medicine.